rasulkhan-RK/python_pro/README.md

 <h3>6.
 URL Checker</h3>
 <p>A Python script to check if a URL is valid and reachable.
 It verifies the URL format and checks if the domain is active, making it a useful tool for ensuring links aren't broken</p>

+<h3>7.
+Step Counter</h3>
+<p>A Python program that tracks the number of steps you take using the accelerometer in your device.
+It counts each step and displays the total, helping you keep track of your daily activity.</p>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>